 Private Equity and Financial Stability: Evidence from Failed Bank Resolution in the Crisis

-We investigate the role of private equity (PE) in the resolution of failed banks after the 2008 financial crisis.
-Using proprietary failed bank acquisition data from the FDIC combined with data on PE investors, we find that PE investors made substantial investments in underperforming and riskier failed banks.
-Further, these acquisitions tended to be in geographies where the other local banks were also distressed.
-Our results suggest that PE investors helped channel capital to underperforming failed banks when the “natural” potential bank acquirers were themselves constrained, filling the gap created by a weak, undercapitalized banking sector.
-Next, we use a quasi-random empirical design based on proprietary bidding data to examine ex post performance and real effects.
-We find that PE-acquired banks performed better ex post, with positive real effects for the local economy.
-Our results suggest that private equity investors had a positive role in stabilizing the financial system in the crisis through their involvement in failed bank resolution.
+This paper investigates the role of private equity (PE) in failed bank resolutions after the 2008 financial crisis, using proprietary FDIC failed bank acquisition data.
+PE investors made substantial investments in underperforming and riskier failed banks, particularly in geographies where local banks were also distressed, filling the gap created by a weak, undercapitalized banking sector.
+Using a quasi-random empirical design based on detailed bidding information, we show PE-acquired banks performed better ex post, with positive real effects for the local economy.
+Overall, PE investors had a positive role in stabilizing the financial system through their involvement in failed bank resolution.